Who Is Olivia Colman?

 Colman has won praise from critics and peers for her versatility in both comedy and drama.
 “She’s not afraid to cry but she’s also incredibly tough,” says Broadchurch creator Chris Chibnall.
 “She’s funny, but she’s able to go into the deepest, darkest emotional territory.
 She inhabits a character from the inside out and, most of all, she understands what it is like to be alive – how ridiculous it is, how heartbreaking it is and how wonderful it is.”

 In November 2017, just weeks before season two of The Crown was set to begin, Colman was announced as the next actress who would take over the starring role of Queen Elizabeth II from Claire Foy, who had played the younger Elizabeth for the Netflix series’ first two seasons.
 Colman proved a sound choice for the portrayal of the middle-aged Queen, earning a Golden Globe following the November 2019 release of season three, and many other award nominations for the role.

-In 2018 Colman starred in the dark comedy-drama The Favourite as Queen Anne, an early 18th century British monarch devoted more to her eccentric interests than to governing.
+In 2018 Colman starred in the dark comedy-drama The Favourite as Queen Anne, an early 18th-century British monarch devoted more to her eccentric interests than to governing.
 The following year she surprised presumed frontrunner Glenn Close for the best actress Oscar, validating the wisdom of those who viewed her as one of the leading talents of her generation.